Annapurna Base Camp-9Days

 Online briefing

-you have.
+This online meeting is similar to having our first coffee together before the trip!
+This online meeting is our chance to show you everything that will happen on the trip.
+We'll discuss the gear to bring, the daily route, and how it will feel, and we'll answer your questions.
 After you book, we'll send you an email with a couple of times when we can talk.
-We'll set up our pre-adventure meeting as soon as you submit the papers we need.
-Also, our trek.
-Your itinerary does not include your hotel stay in Kathmandu.
-So, while in the online meeting, please let us know your preferences, budget, and standard for the hotel you would like to stay at in Kathmandu.
+We'll set up the meeting after the booking process is completed.
+Also, our trek itinerary does not include your hotel stay in Kathmandu.
+During the online meeting, please share your preferences, budget, and the standard of the hotel you would like to stay at in Kathmandu.
 We will arrange it for you accordingly.

 Note to Hikers